-This report, The Road to Our Run: How Highway 413 Would Impact Threatened and Endangered Species, follows extensive research by University of Guelph professors Ryan Norris and Karl Heide, which found that at minimum, 29 threatened, endangered or species of special concern on Canada’s federal species at risk list will face dire consequences if the Ontario government proceeds with its plan to drive a highway from Milton to Vaughn, cutting northeast through Brampton and Caledon and portions of the protected Greenbelt.
+This report, The Road to Our Ruin: How Highway 413 Would Impact Threatened and Endangered Species, follows extensive research by University of Guelph professors Ryan Norris and Karl Heide, which found that at minimum, 29 threatened, endangered or species of special concern on Canada’s federal species at risk list will face dire consequences if the Ontario government proceeds with its plan to drive a highway from Milton to Vaughan, cutting northeast through Brampton and Caledon and portions of the protected Greenbelt.
 The project is opposed by almost every municipality along its route, and has been condemned since its reintroduction by the PC government in 2018 for being an environmental disaster waiting to happen—one that will not solve Ontario’s congestion woes as it was initially billed—and the PCs continue to claim.

 The Bobolink (left) and Eastern Meadowlark, both at-risk species, will face some of the most dire consequences should Highway 413 be built, as their habitat is ubiquitous along the proposed route.